caddyserver/cache-handler/README.md

 ---------------
 You can find an example for the [Caddyfile](Caddyfile) or the [JSON file](configuration.json).
 See the [Souin](https://github.com/darkweak/souin) configuration for the full configuration, and its associated [Caddyfile](https://github.com/darkweak/souin/blob/master/plugins/caddy/Caddyfile)

+### Development and Stable Versions

+The **Souin** repository serves as the development version, where new features are introduced and tested.
+Once these features have been thoroughly stabilized, they are integrated into the **cache-handler** repository through a dependency update.
+This ensures that **cache-handler** remains the stable and reliable version for production use.